webdevelopers-eu/javascript-dna/README.md

   });
 ```

 Note: If you try to require a class that has unknown `eval` type then the request will be queued until apropriate `eval` type is defined.
-That makes possible to define you custom factories anytime without worrying if any code requires custom factory before it is defined.
+That makes possible to define custom factories anytime without worrying if any code requires given custom factory before it has been defined.

 ## Load Optimizations